 - If there is an asset purchase option that is likely to be exercised

 - If the lease term is for at least 75% of the remaining economic life of the asset

 - If the present value of lease payments (plus any guaranteed residual) is equal to 90% of the fair market value of the underlying asset

-Critically, the disclosure around such leases was minimal, sometimes only requiring a footnote in the financial statements – a loophole which was used in various accounting scandals, also known as “off-balance sheet” elements.
+Critically, the disclosure around such leases was minimal, sometimes only requiring a footnote in the financial statements – a loophole, also known as “off-balance sheet” elements, that was used in various accounting scandals.

 This is the context in which the FASB launched its new standard or Topic, ASC 842.
 ASC 842 seeks to bring all leases onto the balance sheet, and thus close the existing loophole.